GSA/automate.fedramp.gov/content/documentation/sar/3-working-with-oscal-files.md

 The OSCAL assessment results model is designed to support both continuous assessment as well as snapshot-in-time assessments.
 Currently, FedRAMP assessments represent a snapshot in time.
 This means a single result assembly should be used for all of the current assessment findings.

 Any findings from previous assessments may be included in the SAR by including each in its own result assembly.
-In this way, the assessor can include the \"snapshot\" of each previous assessment with the current assessment, eliminating the need to manually copy past findings into that portion of the TCW.
+In this way, the assessor can include the "snapshot" of each previous assessment with the current assessment, eliminating the need to manually copy past findings into that portion of the TCW.

 ##### SAR Representation
 {{< highlight xml "linenos=table" >}}